 The shipping costs and the costs and management of importing goods in China is the responsibility of the Chinese business.
 This will include the shipping costs, import duties, shipping insurance, local Chinese transport costs, etc. and local certification (if required).

-The local products certification is required for some products in China, e.g. Power: CCC certification, beauty products: Chinese animal testing, etc.
+Imported goods to China may require Chinese local product licensing is required for some products in China, e.g. Power: CCC certification, beauty products: Chinese animal testing, etc.

 In is important that import processes are managed by the Chinese company.
 The export system works very well from China.
 This is due in the main that an exporter can claim the tax on goods back from the government.
 This is in the same way a UK can claim back the VAT on exports outside the EU.